nkamth/Professional-Portfolio/README.md

 # Description

-I have Designed my portfolio with the developers name , a photo and links to section about me, work and how to contact me.
+- I have Designed my portfolio with the developers name , a photo and links to section about me, work and how to contact me.
 I have added the navigation and linked corresponding section.
-I have made the first application image look larger.
+- I have made the first application image look larger.
 I have done css styling to give a responsive layout that adapts to the viewport.

+- I have my first main project linked to the deployed url

 # GitHub Repo URL: